msprev/panzer/README.rst

 Pull requests welcome:

+-  Lua filters using pandoc 2.0’s built-in interpreter not yet supported
 -  Slower than I would like (calls to subprocess slow in Python)
 -  Calls to subprocesses (scripts, filters, etc.) block ui
 -  No Python 2 support